florianmorinind/ease-corpus/M-ZRT/README.md

-The Morin Z-Reduction Task (M-ZRT) v3 is a minimal monitoring-disruption protocol designed to probe a falsifiable prediction: access to a distinct high positive affect regime ("ease") occurs through a thresholded, discontinuous transition when evaluative monitoring and micro-optimization are sufficiently destabilized.
-The task is not a training method, but an entry probe.
+This folder contains the Morin Z-Reduction Task (M-ZRT), a minimal behavioral protocol designed to test whether a reduction in evaluative coupling can occur without goal-directed optimization.

+The task is not an induction method.
+It is a discriminative test for regime shift dynamics.

+Start with the minimal instructions, then see the extended notes if needed.